232.2 Passing Lanes

 The recommended minimum transition distance between passing lanes in opposing directions is 500 ft. for "tail-to-tail" and 1,500 ft. for "head-to-head".

 Some separation between lanes in opposite directions of travel is desirable; however, passing lanes can operate effectively with no separation.
-However in either situation, pavement marking and centerline rumble strip (also see Passing Lane Special Sheet) provisions must be addressed.
+However in either situation, pavement marking and centerline rumble strip (also see Std.
+Plan 626.00 Rumble Strips) provisions must be addressed.

 Where a capacity analysis shows that a passing lane is needed, several possible configurations are to be evaluated.
 The basic layout of a passing lane is available.
 Alternative passing lane configurations and their typical applications are described in the following: